dozjs/doz/documentation/index.md

 The d-animate directive accepts an object as a configuration.
 The main properties of the object are two: "show" and "hide".
-The show property defines the CSS class that will be used when an element will be displayed in the DOM.
+The show property defines the CSS class will be used when an element will be displayed in the DOM.
 While the hide property will be used when an element will be hidden or removed from the DOM
 Both show and hide properties can accept values as a string (just animation name) or object.